dvVenuto/dvvenuto.github.io/index.md

 <img class="profile-picture" src="pic.jpg">

 Hi!
-I am David, a student at McGill University graduating in May 2018.
-I hope to do my PhD in Computer Science.
-I have been admitted to graduate school for Fall 2018 and am choosing a school very soon.
-I have been involved in machine learning and bioinformatics research at McGill in addition to other institutions all over the world.
-I hope to apply my research to commercial data science problems.
+I am David, a graduate student at Mila (Montreal Institute for Learning Algorithms) / McGill University.
+I also am the Chief Data Scientist and Director of Elucidate Solutions Inc.

 For more info see my [GitHub](https://github.com/dvVenuto).